ipfs/ipfs-companion/README.md

 #### Detect URLs with IPFS paths

-IPFS Companion detects and tests requests for IPFS-like paths (`/ipfs/{cid}` or `/ipns/{peerid_or_host-with-dnslink}`) on any website.
-If a path is a [valid IPFS address](https://github.com/ipfs/is-ipfs), it gets redirected to load from your local gateway:
+IPFS Companion detects and tests requests for IPFS-like paths ( such as `/ipfs/{cid}` or `/ipns/{peerid_or_host-with-dnslink}`) on any website.
+If a path is a [valid IPFS address](https://github.com/ipfs/is-ipfs), it is redirected to load from your local gateway:
 > `https://ipfs.io/ipfs/QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR`
 > → `http://127.0.0.1:8080/ipfs/QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR`

 #### Detect DNSLink-enabled URLs

 IPFS Companion [detects DNSLink info](http://docs.ipfs.io/how-to/dnslink-companion/) in the DNS records of websites.
-If a site uses DNSLink (a few examples are https://docs.ipfs.io, https://ipld.io, http://tr.wikipedia-on-ipfs.org), IPFS Companion redirects the HTTP request to your local gateway:
+If a site uses DNSLink (a few examples are https://docs.ipfs.io, https://ipld.io, and http://tr.wikipedia-on-ipfs.org), IPFS Companion redirects the HTTP request to your local gateway:

 > `http://docs.ipfs.io`
 > → `http://127.0.0.1:8080/ipns/docs.ipfs.io`

 #### Detect pages with `x-ipfs-path` headers

-IPFS Companion also upgrades transport to IPFS if it finds the `x-ipfs-path` in any HTTP response headers as a fallback for cases when an IPFS path is not present in the URL.
-[Learn more here.](http://docs.ipfs.io/how-to/companion-x-ipfs-path-header/)
+IPFS Companion also upgrades transport to IPFS if it finds the `x-ipfs-path` in any HTTP response headers; this also acts as a fallback for cases when an IPFS path is not present in the URL.
+[Learn more.](http://docs.ipfs.io/how-to/companion-x-ipfs-path-header/)

 #### Toggle redirects globally or per site

-It's easy to opt out of local gateway redirects by several means:
+You can disable and re-enable local gateway redirects by several means:
-- Suspend redirects **globally** using the global toggle ([illustrated below](#disable-all-redirects))
+- Suspend redirects **globally** using the global toggle ([illustrated below](#toggle-gateway-redirects-globally))
-- Suspend redirects **per site** using the toggle under "Active tab" ([illustrated below](#disable-gateway-redirect-per-website)) or in IPFS Companion's preferences
+- Suspend redirects **per site** using the toggle under "Active tab" ([illustrated below](#toggle-gateway-redirects-on-a-per-website-basis)) or in IPFS Companion's preferences
-- Include `x-ipfs-companion-no-redirect` in the URL as a hash ([example](https://ipfs.io/ipfs/QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR#x-ipfs-companion-no-redirect)) or query ([example](https://ipfs.io/ipfs/QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR?x-ipfs-companion-no-redirect)) parameter)
+- Add `x-ipfs-companion-no-redirect` to the URL itself as a hash ([example](https://ipfs.io/ipfs/QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR#x-ipfs-companion-no-redirect)) or query parameter ([example](https://ipfs.io/ipfs/QmbWqxBEKC3P8tqsKc98xmWNzrzDtRLMiMPL8wBuTGsMnR?x-ipfs-companion-no-redirect))

 <!-- TODO: restore after https://github.com/ipfs-shipyard/ipfs-companion/issues/843 is closed
 ### IPFS API as `window.ipfs`